Billy's Thoughts

 *

 I’m not very happy with how I’m ending this piece, but whatever, publish what I can today!
 I’m writing this mostly to have something to refer back to when I’m stuck in the motivation trap again.
-To practice coming back to the present.
-This rough pointer is sufficient.
+This rough pointer is sufficient to start practicing coming back to the present.

-1. For more on the Gita, I’d recommend The Great Work of Your Life as a Western-friendly introduction. ↩︎ ↩︎
+1. For more on the Gita, I’d recommend the book The Great Work of Your Life as a Western-friendly introduction. ↩︎ ↩︎